 Cardiometabolic health is a relatively new term.
 This term encompasses both cardiovascular and metabolic diseases, including type II diabetes and metabolic syndrome.

 Traditionally, the recognized risk factors for cardiometabolic disease include age, gender, family history, dysglycemia, dyslipidemia, and smoking.
-However, due to our lifestyle evolution over the last decades, increasingly focused on sedentary lifestyle, poor diet and stress, cardiovascular risk factors are emerging including abdominal obesity, insulin resistance and inflammatory diseases.
+However, evolution over the last decades is increasingly focused on sedentary lifestyle, poor diet and stress.
+Therefore, cardiovascular risk factors are emerging including abdominal obesity, insulin resistance and inflammatory diseases.

 While these disorders tend to become a major public health problem, these diseases could be prevented by different diet and lifestyle choices.
 In particular, it has been recognized that the origins of these diseases are considered the 1st preventable cause of death worldwide .